 5. Pay attention to product pictures: in addition to photos, illustrations are often helpful

 Since you can't physically pick up and look at a product in a catalog or price list - unlike in a store - good pictures are particularly valuable.
-If the product images are also displayed on the web pages or in the web shop, then you should make sure that the images for both the website and printed media are always up to date and that new product images are not used, for example, in a new edition of the catalogue, while the old images are still appearing online.
+If the product images are also displayed on the web pages or in the web shop, then you should make sure that the images for both the website and printed media are always up to date and that new product images are not used, for example, in a new edition of the catalog, while the old images are still appearing online.
 Image or media databases, such as ANTEROS.mam, only require images to be uploaded in good quality once, and images in other formats are automatically generated, e.g. guaranteed in print quality with CMYK color space and web large, medium and small.

 6. Boost sales with cross-selling

 In the specialized trade business, products are grouped in the same way as they will later be used in practice.
 Thus the customer finds suitable additional products or supplements without having to wander through the entire shop, and even accesses additional products that he did not initially plan to purchase when entering the shop.
 This so-called cross-selling should also be used for the catalogs and price lists.
 For example, you can specify suitable standard or special accessories or expendable items.
 In some cases, your existing customers, who rarely place orders, are not even aware of your complete assortment.
 This can be done in a space-saving way, so that the printing costs either do not increase at all or only insignificantly, e.g. by adding a column for accessories - possibly with a reference to the relevant product page.

 7. Easily comprehensible article numbers for straightforward orders

 Once customers have found a product they want to order within the product catalog it would be easiest for them to input the corresponding article number in the search bar within your webshop.
 For this to be done easily it is means that the article numbers printed in your catalogs and price lists be comprehensible, clear and distinct.